coinStatData/CoinStatData-UI/README.md

 # CoinStatData-UI
-This is the frontend application of CoinStatData.
-It has a user-friendly interface, which connects to the CoinStatData-Server.
-It is still under development.

-- In the meantime, please visit https://coinstatdata.com.
+This is a project demo - not a real application.

 # Indexes
 ## CSD 50 Index